Asheville, North Carolina Dining

 Grab a beer

-The city is home to six craft breweries, with a seventh located just a few miles away in Black Mountain.
-Two more breweries are well under construction in downtown Asheville.
-On any given day, about 50 local beers can be enjoyed in Asheville, served on draft and in bottles.
+The city is home to dozens of craft breweries in all sizes and styles.
+On any given day, about 100 local beers can be enjoyed in Asheville, served on draft and in bottles.
 Tourists regularly travel here to sample and savor Asheville’s beer flavors, ranging from creamy, mild golden ales to robust Belgian-style brews.

 - Jack of the Wood – A cozy, Celtic style pub located in downtown Asheville, North Carolina.
 Handcrafted English style ales are brewed at our nearby brewing facility and served fresh daily.
-95 patton Ave.
-Asheville NC 28801
+95 Patton Ave.

 - Santes Wine Bar – Enjoy wonderful wine selection from around the world.
 Order by the glass, the flight or the bottle – just keep tasting and exploring!
 And that’s easy to do at Sante as the wine menu changes weekly.
-One Page Ave.
-Asheville NC 28801
+1 Page Ave #146 in the Grove Arcade.